 Rookery Bay National Estuarine Research Reserve

-If you’re traveling to Naples with kids, carve out time for a day trip to Rookery Bay National Estuarine Research Reserve.
-The beautiful nature park is one of few natural undisturbed mangrove reserves in North America.
+If you’re traveling to Naples with kids, carve out time for Rookery Bay National Estuarine Research Reserve.
+One of the best day trips from Naples, FL, the beautiful nature park is one of few natural undisturbed mangrove reserves in North America.

 Rookery Bay National Estuarine Research Reserve is a great place for kids (and adults) to pick up tips on environmental care.
 Spend time kayaking through its backwaters to enjoy the scenery.
 Everything about Rookery Bay is pristine, tranquil, and unspoiled.
 It’s something no nature lover should miss out on.